-HOW: Connect the Thermal Expansion Tank (available at your local plumbing supplier) to the cold water supply line near the water heater.
+HOW: Connect the Thermal Expansion Tank (available at plumbing supplies stores) to the cold water supply line near the water heater.
 The expansion tank contains a bladder and an air charge.
 To work properly, the Thermal Expansion Tank must be sized according to the water heater's tank capacity and pressurized to match the home's incoming water pressure.
 Refer to the installation instructions provided with the Thermal Expansion Tank for installation details.

 BACKGROUND: Water expands when heated, and the increased volume of water must have a place to go, or thermal expansion will cause large increases in water pressure (despite the use of a Pressure Reducing Valve on the home's main water supply line).
-The Safe Drinking Water Act of 1974 requires the use of back flow preventatives and check valves to restrict water from your home reentering the public water system.
-Back flow preventatives are often installed in water meters and may not be readily visible.
-As a result, most all plumbing systems today are now "closed." and almost all homes now need a Thermal Expansion Tank.
+The Safe Drinking Water Act of 1974 requires the use of backflow preventers and check valves to restrict water from your home reentering the public water system.
+Backflow preventers are often installed in water meters and may not be readily visible.
+As a result, most all plumbing systems today are now "closed," and almost all homes now need a Thermal Expansion Tank.